Have you ever asked a family member, friend, or even a realtor this question – who has the lowest mortgage rates in California?

 Keep in mind that not all rate quotes are the same, an important factor is cost.

 A 4.00% 30-year fixed with $1,000 total costs (for everything) is better than a 3.75% rate with $10,000 in total closing costs.
 So when you get a quote find out the “total costs for everything”.
 I am a big fan of no or low-cost mortgage rates for borrowers that qualify (when it makes sense).

 The reason is if you were to refinance again or sell the property before you recoup the costs associated with the transaction then the costs you’ve paid becomes wasted money.

 However, not everyone and not every transaction qualifies for a no-cost mortgage rate.
 Even if you have perfect everything but your loan amount is less than 200k it’s going to be difficult to get a no-cost rate that makes sense.
 If you are doing a multi-unit rental property it’s unlikely you’ll be able to obtain a no-cost mortgage rate.
 Another difficult scenario is if you are thinking of obtaining an Adjustable Rate Mortgage.

 If you are paying costs to do a transaction don’t think it’s a total loss because there are many situations in which paying costs make sense.

-Fixed rate loan programs are usually 10, 15, 20, 25 or 30 years long.
-Adjustable rate loan programs are usually thirty years long.
-If your fixed rate or adjustable rate loan program is a Fannie Mae or Freddie Mac loan than you will not have a pre-payment penalty nor a balloon payment.
+Fixed-rate loan programs are usually 10, 15, 20, 25, or 30 years long.
+Adjustable-rate loan programs are usually thirty years long.
+If your fixed-rate or adjustable-rate loan program is a Fannie Mae or Freddie Mac loan then you will not have a pre-payment penalty nor a balloon payment.